 - Salt & pepper, to taste

-- Melt 1 tablespoon of butter in a large pan over medium heat.
+- Melt 1 tablespoon of butter in a medium saute pan with a lid over medium heat.
 Add sliced onion, tomato, chillies and garlic.
 Season with salt and pepper and sauté for a few minutes.